capacitor-community/photoviewer/README.md

 | echo     |   ✅    |  ✅  |    ❌    |  ❌ |
 | show     |   ✅    |  🚧  |    ❌    |  ❌ |

+For Android features missing:

+ - Rotation Portrait to landscape not implemented
+ - Hiding of the Share button on singleTap
+ - Close button when image in fullscreen

 For iOS features missing:

  - Reading Base64 images
  - Sharing an image
- - Gestures for Zomming in/out
+ - Gestures for Zooming in/out

 ## Documentation